battis/typescript-config/README.md

 # @battis/babel

-Boilerplate to compile both CommonJS and ES modules from "normal" typescript using Babel.
+Boilerplate to compile both CommonJS and ES modules from "normal" typescript using Babel, with exported Typescript types to boot.

+Still very much a moving target as I run into wrinkles in my own projects.

 ## Install